shift-org/shift-docs/site/content/pages/safety.md

 ## Public Health

-For info on riding during the current coronavirus public health crisis, see our [Public Health](/pages/public-health/) page.
+For info on riding during the current coronavirus public health crisis, see our [public health](/pages/public-health/) page.

 ## Education